-Students completing two courses a semester (including summer) will complete the program in two years.
+Students completing two required courses a semester, plus electives, will complete the program in two years (including summer semesters).

 Students have seven years from their first semester of graduate study to complete the degree program requirements.
-Students may request an extension of the time limit by writing to the Graduate Program Coordinator in the School of Law Enforcement and Criminal Justice.
+Students may request an extension of the time limit by writing to the Graduate Program Director in the School of Law Enforcement and Criminal Justice.
 Such requests must be received prior to the expiration of the time limit.
 Requests for extensions should include reason(s) for requesting the extension, a summary plan to complete graduation requirements, and a specific date for the extension to expire.
-Extension decisions are made by the Graduate Program Coordinator and are not automatic and cannot be appealed.
+Extension decisions are made by the Graduate Program Director and are not automatic, nor can they be appealed.